MrChenWang/StairNet-DepthIn/README.md

 We will improve and add inference scripts for webcam and realsense D435i depth camera in the future.

+## Linking

+You can find [StairNet-Depth-Out](https://github.com/MrChenWang/StairNet-DepthOut) by this link.

 ## Contact
 If you have any questions or suggestions, feel free to contact us at this email: venus@buaa.edu.cn